LucioBenzor/CodeSamples/Defender for Endpoint/readme.md

 # ListVulnsByDeviceGroup

-The purpose of this script it to perform a POC of MDE's ability to list device vulnerabilities via Device tags.
+The purpose of this script is to perform a POC of MDE's ability to list device vulnerabilities via Device tags.
 This script works by

 1. Quering the Defender for Endpoint API to get devices with a certain tag
 2. Creating a nested group in memory with the results